Why Are Bell Peppers Different Colors? (Do They Taste Different?)

 There are many types of bell peppers available on the market, but which one tastes the best?

 According to a recent taste test, it seems that the red bell pepper reigns supreme.
-Out of all the different bell peppers tested, red bell peppers were voted the favorite by participants.
+Out of all the different bell peppers tested, red bell peppers were voted the favorites by participants.
 They described the flavor as being sweet and slightly spicy.

 The Best Colored Bell Pepper to Eat Raw